dev-protocol/protocol/docs/WHITEPAPER.md

 The Market Contract's `authenticate()` function authenticate owner and create a new Metrics Contract.

+This function should be executed by the owner of the Property Contract, as it is involved in managing the Market Contract to which the Property Contract connects.

 ## Metrics Contract

 Metrics Contract is a smart contract to associate a Property Contract with a Market Contract.